Condo Insurance Toronto

 But just like buying a house, there’s a lot to learn before you settle in.

 Buying a condo in Toronto?
 You might need proof of insurance before you move in.
-If you’ve never bought condo insurance before, you might not know where to begin.
+If you’ve never bought condo insurance in Ontario before, you might not know where to begin.

 Before you buy, you may have questions like: